Zirafnik/screeps/README.md

 PROBLEMS:
--creeps get re-assigned src for harvesting each tick => when new spawn, they switch
+-creeps get re-assigned src for harvesting each tick -> when new spawn, they switch  => only harvesters mine, all other take from storage

 FEATURES:
 -when adding spawns to queue, make for loop to add all the missing creeps? (only for imporant classes)